 Amaral-Zettler, L. A., Zettler, E. R., & Mincer, T. J. (2020).
 Ecology of the plastisphere.
 Nature Reviews Microbiology, 18(3), 139–151. https://doi.org/10.1038/s41579-019-0308-0

 When an algal bloom occurs, a larger-than-normal amount of biomass is created due to the additional photosynthesis being carried out in the environment.
 But the nutrients that sustain the bloom are eventually depleted, which poses an interesting question.
 What happens to all of that extra biomass?
 How does the environment deal with degrading and recycling all of that growth?
 Are there any detrimental effects of abnormally high growth over short time scales?

 Photosynthesis requires inputs of water, carbon dioxide, and light energy, producing oxygen and glucose.
 When algae bloom, they take up more carbon dioxide and produce more oxygen than would be regionally standard for that time of the year.
 But that is only one half of the story.
 Suspended in the plankton with algae are heterotrophs, microbes that do not photosynthesize and instead consume organic sources of carbon for energy.
-In the simple equation outlined above, these organisms would take the glucose from phytoplankton and respire it, using oxygen to convert it back into carbon dioxide.
-In this way both sides of the equation are continuously explaining the cycle of microbial growth and death.
+In the simple equation outlined above, these organisms take the glucose from phytoplankton and respire it, using oxygen to convert it back into carbon dioxide.
+This can be sourced from direct predation on live phytoplankton or grazing the "marine snow" of organic material that floats down in the water column.
+In this way both sides of the equation are continuously explaining the cycle of photosynthesis and respiration.